Let's Make Mental Health a Priority Every Day

 Show Your Support

-Helping to support Mental Health Awareness is easy.
+You can help support Mental Health awareness.
 These resources were created for Mental Health Awareness Month in May, but the message and resources are important all year long.

 - Post this flier in your workplace.

-- Use a peony-themed Zoom background.
-Here's an option with text to the side.
+- Add a mental health Zoom background to show your support in virtual meetings.
+Here's an option with all text to the side.